snonux/gemtexter/README.md

 ## Requirements

-These are the requirements of the `gemtexter` static site generator script:
+These are the requirements for running the `gemtexter` static site generator script:

 * GNU Bash 5.x or higher
 * GNU Sed